hgonzalez-kreitech/ms-drone-dispatcher/README.md

 ## Drone dispatcher

+### Functional requirements:
+The business logic implemented in this microservice corresponds to the content in Drones.docx located in the project root.

-### Entorno:
+### Environment:
 - jdk11
 - postgresql

-### *Pasos para crear el contenedor:*
-1. Abrir el *cmd* en la ruta base del proyecto
+### *Steps to create the container:*
+1. Open *cmd* or terminal in project root
-2. Escribir y ejecutar `mvn clean package -DskipTests`
+2. Execute `mvn clean package -DskipTests`
-3. Ejecutar `docker-compose up`
+3. Execute `docker-compose up`

 ### Usar API:
-1. Para levantar el proyecto ejecutar el siguiente comando:
+1. To start the project execute:
     ```jshelllanguage
     $ gradle bootRun
-2. Ir a la dirección url: http://localhost:8081/swagger-ui/index.html
+2. Go to address url: http://localhost:8081/swagger-ui/index.html
-   1. Luego usar el swagger:
+   1. Then use swagger:
-      1. Para crear un dron puede usar el payload siguiente:
+      1. To create a dron you can use this payload:
          ```json
          {
          "serialNumber": "05",